CarInsurance.com Insights

 If medical payments coverage is optional in your state and you choose to go without, you may end up paying out-of-pocket for your medical bills when you are at fault in an accident or the at-fault party cannot cover your injuries.

-If you have adequate health insurance and your state doesn’t require this coverage, then medical payments coverage may be unnecessary.
-However, if your health plan requires a deductible, medical payments coverage may be able to help pay it.
+If your health plan requires a deductible, medical payments coverage may help pay it.
 This coverage may also pay for other items not covered by your health insurance, such as nursing services, dental expenses and funeral expenses.

 How does MedPay work with liability coverage?